altruios/namshubettulpa/public/namshubettuple/restructuring.md

 ~Martha paused briefly, she nearly sat down before she hesitated.~ `"that's a little fucked."`
 *Rossin nodded his head.*
+*Martha sat down next to Felix.*
+~Flanagan was about to speak when a chime rang.~
+"Oh, that would be two of the Relux"
+"Where's the third"
+~Felix inquired.~
+"Still in Romania: now If you'll excuse me."
+~After Flanagan left the room for the center door, Martha asked:~ "Relux?"
+"A hivemind - three people sharing three bodies."
+~Martha paused.~
+"Can anyone do that?"
+*Felix raised his hand and shook it noncommitally.*
+"Theoretically, yeah - but it's sort of: well."
+~Felix paused.~
+"you don't get large groups or many groups because well: just imagine..."
+*Martha waved him on.*
+"imagine if you can hear someone's thoughts - no filter. every bad nasty thing thought in passing that doesnt get said: most people are at each others throats with that level of connectivity" "so it's a constant connection - you can't turn it on or off?"
+"This I'm not that famimilar with - thought never appealed to me: so I didn't learn more."
+~Martha sat in silence for a time - pondering what that would be like.~ "I mean - I'm just in your head - our thoughts aren't connected" *Rossin sat down beside her*
+"So imagine this: but more extreme."
+~Through the threshold step Flanagan and Two people next to him.~ ~A burely man - dark skin and curly black hair, and a thin tall blonde beside him.~ *They stepped forward and sat on the couch across from them*

 `{dime::do stuff}`
 `{dime::set up alacira refference}`
 `{dime::meet the three}`